pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 The skill uses the test interface to test that a bridge token is valid.
 The skill sends a `Test Request` message authorized by a bridge token.

-Assuming the bridge token is valid, the bridge sends a `Test Accept Response` message.
-Otherwise, it sends a `Test Reject Response` message.
-If there is an error, then it sends a `Test Error Response` message.
+Assuming the bridge token is valid, the bridge sends a `Test Response` message.
+Otherwise, it sends an `Auth Failure Response` message.
+If there is an error, then it sends an `Error Response` message.

 This interface allows a skill to discover that a bridge token is valid on the bridge.
 It does not allow the skill to discover the user or the service for which the bridge token is valid.